Finnish Civil War: Battle of Tampere

 The Battle for Tampere was fought between 16,000 White and 14,000 Red soldiers.
 It was Finland's first large-scale urban battle and one of the four most decisive military engagements of the war.
 The fight for the area of Tampere began on 28 March, on the eve of Easter 1918, later called "Bloody Maundy Thursday", in the Kalevankangas Cemetery.
-The White Army did not achieve a decisive victory in the fierce combat, suffering more than 50 percent losses in some of their units.
+The White Army did not achieve a decisive victory in the fierce combat, suffering more than 50 per cent losses in some of their units.
 The Whites had to re-organise their troops and battle plans, managing to raid the town centre in the early hours of 3 April.

 After a heavy, concentrated artillery barrage, the White Guards advanced from house to house and street to street, as the Red Guards retreated.
 In the late evening of 3 April, the Whites reached the eastern banks of the Tammerkoski rapids.
 The Reds' attempts to break the siege of Tampere from the outside along the Helsinki-Tampere railway failed.
 The Red Guards lost the western parts of the town between 4 and 5 April.
 The Tampere City Hall was among the last strongholds of the Reds.
 The battle ended 6 April 1918 with the surrender of Red forces in the Pyynikki and Pispala sections of Tampere.

 The Reds, now on the defensive, showed increased motivation to fight during the battle.
-General Mannerheim was compelled to deploy some of the best-trained Jäger detachments, initially meant to be conserved for later use in the Vyborg area.
+General Mannerheim was compelled to deploy some of the best-trained Jäger detachments, initially meant to be conserved for later use in the Viipuri area.
 The Battle of Tampere was the bloodiest action of the Civil War.
 The White Army lost 700–900 men, including 50 Jägers, the highest number of deaths the Jäger battalion suffered in a single battle of the 1918 war.
 The Red Guards lost 1,000–1,500 soldiers, with a further 11,000–12,000 captured.
 Seventy-one civilians died, mainly due to artillery fire.
 The eastern parts of the city, consisting mostly of wooden buildings, were completely destroyed.